-In Fall 2015, our youngest children (known as “Sprouts”) will engage in a program called Spirit Play.
+Our youngest children (known as “Sprouts”) engage in a program called Spirit Play.

 Spirit Play is a Unitarian Universalist education program inspired by Montessori methods.